Automattic/jetpack/to-test.md

 We also replaced text labels ("Add" and "Delete") with `×` and `+` icons.
 Please test these new labels in as many browsers as possible.

+You can also test the new option to match all conditions specified for a widget.
+It allows you to specify multiple rules that all have to be met for the widget to be shown or hidden.

 To get started, go to **Appearance > Customize > Widgets** or **Appearance > Widgets** in your dashboard!

 ### Final Notes